gustavobartho/Applied-Data-Science-With-Python/README.md

 #### This Module main goal are:

-* Understand techniques such as lambdas and manipulating csv files
+* Understand techniques such as lambdas and manipulating csv files;
-* Describe common Python functionality and features used for data science
+* Describe common Python functionality and features used for data science;
-* Query DataFrame structures for cleaning and processing
+* Query DataFrame structures for cleaning and processing;
-* Explain distributions, sampling, and t-tests
+* Explain distributions, sampling, and t-tests;

 ### Week 1 - Fundamentals of Data Manipulation with Python